What

 POJO stands for plain old java objects.
 These are just basic JavaBeans that have defined setter and getter methods for all the properties that are there in that bean.
 Besides they can also have some business logic related to that property.
 Hibernate applications works efficiently with POJOs rather then simple java classes.

-What is object/relational mapping metadata?
+object/relational mapping metadata?

 ORM tools require a metadata format for the application to specify the mapping between classes and tables, properties and columns, associations and foreign keys, Java types and SQL types.
 This information is called the object/relational mapping metadata.
 It defines the transformation between the different data type systems and relationship representations.